yendrrek/rosie/README.md

 ## Hacks used

 'image-rendering: pixelated' for images in the slideshow gallery when they are not shown in full-page to give illusion of sharpness.
-Chrome is not able to render downscaled images without blurring them.
+Chrome does not render downscaled images without blurring them.